Ralph Bunche: Decolonization

 Bunche's work to end colonialism began early in his academic career.
-Over time, he became a leading scholar and expert of the impact of colonialism on subjugated people.
+Over time, he became a leading scholar and expert of the impact of colonialism on subjugated peoples.
 He developed close relationships with many anti-colonial leaders and intellectuals from the Caribbean and Africa, in particular during his field research and his time at the London School of Economics.
 Bunche characterized economic policies in colonies and mandates as exploitative, and argued that the colonial powers misrepresented the nature of their rule.
-He argued that Permanent Mandates Commission needed expanded powers to investigate how the mandates were governed.
+He argued that the Permanent Mandates Commission needed expanded powers to investigate how the mandates were governed.

 Bunche's work on decolonization was influenced by the work of Raymond Leslie Buell.
 However, Bunche disagreed with Buell on the relative merits of British and French colonial rule.
 Bunche argued that British rule was not more progressive than its French counterpart, claiming that it was characterized by paternalism at best and white supremacy at worst.
 At a speech in Cleveland, Bunche said: "The modern world has come to the realisation that there is a great moral issue involved in the perpetuation of the colonial system."

 Historian Susan Pedersen describes Bunche as the "architect" of the United Nations' trusteeship regime.
 Bunche was a principal author of the chapters in the UN charter on non-self-determining territories and trusteeship.
 He was later head of the Trusteeship Division of the UN.